kanboard/documentation/source/api/introduction.rst

 Protocol
 --------

-Kanboard use the protocol Json-RPC to interact with external programs.
+Kanboard uses the protocol Json-RPC to interact with external programs.

 JSON-RPC is a remote procedure call protocol encoded in JSON.
 Almost the same thing as XML-RPC but with the JSON format.